College Radio Day 2023

-Welcome to the 6th annual College Radio Day!
-On Friday November 4, hundreds of college radio stations come together to celebrate the unique medium of college radio.
+Welcome to the 13th annual World College Radio Day!
+On Friday, October 6, hundreds of college radio stations around the world will come together to celebrate the unique medium of college radio.

 In the beginning…